 How to grow shallots in a pot

 1. Choose a pot at least 300 mm wide and deep and position in a sunny or part-shaded spot.
-Fill with quality potting mix, such as Yates® Premium Potting Mix.
+Fill with quality potting mix, such as Yates Premium Potting Mix.

 2. Plant the sets direct 5 – 7 cm deep and spaced at 15 – 25cm.

-3. Don't water until seedlings emerge, feed weekly with Yates® Thrive® Natural Fish Seaweed+ Plant Food Concentrate
+3. Don't water until seedlings emerge, feed weekly with Yates Thrive Natural Fish Seaweed+ Plant Food Concentrate

 5. Harvest in midsummer, when the leaves have withered back to the neck of the bulb, and leave shallots lying on the soil for a couple of days to dry out.
+Be careful not to bruise the bulbs, or they won't store well.

 6. Store shallots in netting bags or tied into strings in a cool, airy place.